For Building Owners

 A preservation easement is an interest in real property that the owner of the property transfers to a qualified organization such as Historic Denver, Inc. (or to a governmental body).
 To be eligible, the property must be historically designated either at the local, state or national level.
 An easement prohibits the demolition of the property and any modifications that will harm its historic character, and also requires that the property be maintained in good condition.
 Preservation easements are a powerful tool for protecting a historic property because an easement “runs with the land” – meaning it is perpetual and remains in place when the property is sold.

-Historic Denver currently holds over 60 easements in the Denver metro area.
+Historic Denver currently holds 64 easements in the Denver metro area.
 While Historic Denver is not a regulatory agency and is not involved in design review of local landmarks, we do have an obligation to ensure the general upkeep of these particular easement properties.
 In order to fulfill the conditions of the easement, Historic Denver conducts annual inspections of our easement properties in order to ensure that they are in good condition and have not been altered.
 Our experienced staff identifies areas of concern and recommends preservation approaches, materials and contractors for any needed work.

 Historic Denver’s Easement Properties: